 The area of any circle is equal to a right-angled triangle in which one of the sides about the right angle is equal to the radius, and the other to the circumference, of the circle.

 Let ABCD be the given circle, K the triangle described.

-Archimedes' construction for the uniqueness of π , taken from his Measurement of a Circle
+Figure 4: Construction showing uniqueness of π , taken from Archimedes' Measurement of a Circle